Why Training Dogs with Treats Is an Effective Way to Teach New Skills

 What?
 For the first time, my dog had overcome fear of her environment and was enjoying the learning process.
 Why was a sliver of hot dog a bad thing?
 More than 30 years ago, food was considered “cheating” in dog training.
 Dogs were supposed to work for you just because you told them to.
 They were expected to work for your approval alone.

 I looked at the instructor’s retreating back then again at my dog, who was still sitting perfectly in front of me, tail wagging.
-I sided with my dog—and began a successful journey training with rewards, which I've adhered to ever since.
+I sided with my dog—and began a successful journey training with reinforcers, which I've adhered to ever since.

 Positive Reinforcement Is Rooted in Science

 Sometimes you may use a treat as a lure to get a behavior.
 This is different from bribing.
 When using a lure, the treat serves as a magnet to get the dog to follow your hand into a specific position.
 You might hold a treat just above your dog’s head and move it slowly toward his back to lure your dog into sitting.
 As soon as he sits, you mark his success with a click and he gets the treat (see Effective Dog-Training Tools more on clickers and other training tools).
-Once your dog has successfully followed a lure for six repetitions, you try the same hand signal without the treat lure in your hand.
-When he sits, you click—then you give him a treat as a reward.
+Once your dog has successfully followed a lure for several repetitions, you try the same hand signal without the treat lure in your hand.
+When he sits, you click—then you give him his favorite treat as a reinforcer.
 If you keep that treat lure in your hand for too many repetitions, you and your dog could become dependent upon them.

 Incorporate Learned Behaviors Into Daily Life

-Training with rewards has lovely side effects.
+Training with reinforcement has lovely side effects.
 It builds a solid bond between you and your dog.
 The more you work with him and pay him for doing what you want, the better you communicate.
 Instead of yelling “No!” at him all the time, you’ll be teaching your dog to do things you like, which eases stress for both of you.
 As your hands come toward him with treats repeatedly throughout your practice, you’ll be conditioning him to love your hands near him.
 This is much better than having a dog that shies away from your hands or plays keep-away when you reach for him.

-Rewards can also be used to alleviate anxiety related to specific objects or situations.
+Reinforcement can also be used to help alleviate anxiety related to specific objects or situations.
 If your pup fears the vacuum cleaner, every time you pull it out, toss delicious treats to your dog across the room.
 When you put the vacuum cleaner away, the treats go away too.
 Take your time and don’t force your dog to come near the machine; let her cope at her own pace.
 Soon your pup will start to associate treats with the vacuum cleaner and look forward to seeing it in action.

 Quick Tips for Training Success

-- Deliver the reward immediately after the behavior.
+- Deliver the reinforcer immediately after the behavior.
 Aim for one second.
 If you wait longer, the dog won’t associate it with the intended behavior.
 You want to teach your puppy to eliminate outside.
 You take her out.
 She pees.
 You bring her inside, go to the pantry, and give her a treat.
-You just rewarded her for following you to the pantry, not for peeing outside.
+You just reinforced her for following you to the pantry, not for peeing outside.
 You were too late.

 The science of positive reinforcement applies to all dog species.
 So whether you have a tiny Maltipoo or a big Rottweiler, follow the science and you’ll get results.
-It will be a rewarding experience for both of you.
+It will be a rewarding (ahem, reinforcing!) experience for both of you.